-Why do some genes express and some don't?
+Why some genes expressed and some are aren't?

 The study of heritable changes in gene expression over time is known as Epigenetics.
 It seems the old debate of Nature vs. Nurture is not that simple.
 It's too simple to say that your phenotypes are determined by either the genes you have or the environment in which you were raised, in fact the environment in which you are raised seems to affect your gene expression!